cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_10-00-00_advantages-of-using-iele-en.md

 ### No stack overflow

 The EVM stores cheap transient data on its stack.
 The stack has room for only 1,024 256-bit values.
 That means stack overflow is something a programmer has to worry about.
 IELE's stack, like that of virtual machines for languages such as Java or Python, is limited only by available memory.
 So stack overflows hardly ever happen and almost certainly mean your program has a bug (probably infinite recursion).
-And, unless you have provided an unrealistically huge gas allowance, you'll run out of gas before the stack overflows.
+In addition, unless you have provided an unrealistically huge gas allowance, you'll run out of gas before the stack overflows.
 (That is, after all, the purpose of gas: to prevent runaway computation.)

 ### Contracts have been made easier to write and less error-prone